CP1404/Practicals/prac_09/README.md

 1. Run the program again, and you should get a crash due to trying to create an existing directory.
     Use exception handling to avoid this crash.
+    Remember that you can read the crash message to see what exception you need to handle.

 2. There are two commented-out options.
 Try each, one at a time:
     **Note:** renaming or moving files changes their names (amazing!), so to re-run your code with the files in their original state, you can just re-copy them from the Lyrics.zip file provided.

-    a.  **rename** files (in same directory) using os.rename()
+    a.  **rename** files (in same directory) using `os.rename()`

-    b.  **move** files to a subdirectory with the new name using shutil.move()
+    b.  **move** files to a subdirectory with the new name using `shutil.move()`

-The last part of main demonstrates the os.walk() function that moves through all subdirectories returning useful information about the contents...
+3. The last part of this file demonstrates the `os.walk()` function that "walks" through all subdirectories returning useful information about the contents...
+    Comment out the call to `main()` and uncomment `demo_walk()`.
+    Run the code to see how walk works.

+4. Restore your original files (extract the zip file again).
     But it does NOT actually change into those directories.
-Restore your original files, then comment-out the rename/move part of your first for loop.

-3. Add code inside walk to change into the directory; print the current directory, then change back to the lyrics_path we stored before starting to walk.

-4. Now replace the simple print (in between where you change directory) with a loop that renames all of the files.
-This should rename every file in every subdirectory.
+5. Add a loop that renames all of the files in `filenames`.
+    This should rename every file in every subdirectory... but (depending on how you did this...) you will likely find that you get an error like

+        FileNotFoundError: [Errno 2] No such file or directory: 'MySaviourLives.txt' -> 'MySaviourLives.txt'

+    This is because `os.walk()` does NOT actually change into the directories.
+    So, we can either do that manually or in our rename, we can use the path.

+6. To get a file reference that `os.rename()` can work correctly with, add the path like:
+    `os.path.join(directory_name, filename)`
+    First print this, so you can see what it looks like, then change the code so you actually rename the file - making sure to add the path in both the `src` and `dst` parameters for `os.rename()`.

 # Intermediate Exercises

-(Please read this whole section before starting work on it!)
+_(Please read this whole section before starting work on it!)_
+**Note:** Set yourself a 30-minute timer and if you get stuck on this, just save your work and come back to it later.
+The next (do-from-scratch) exercises are another great example of os automation based on a real-world need, so get moving on them.

 The files we're working with today are from a **real-world example**.
 Lindsay uses words projection software at church that takes these files.
-The files he was using have all kinds of different naming formats and we want them to follow the same format (in order to automate another task).
+The lyrics files had all kinds of different naming formats and he wanted them to follow the same format.
 So, Lindsay wrote a Python script to rename the files to be consistent.
 This is another example of using programming to automate tasks in your everyday life!
 Nice :)